flightaware/zookeepertcl/README.md

 Destroys the Zookeeper object, disconnecting from Zookeeper and removing all watch or async callbacks in the process.

+Prior to v1.1.0 you must use `rename zk ""` instead.

 ```tcl
 zk close
 ```